Ángel Bulerín

-Ángel L. Bulerín Ramos (born March 19, 1949 in Fajardo, Puerto Rico) is a Puerto Rican politician.
+Ángel L. Bulerín Ramos (born March 19, 1949, in Fajardo, Puerto Rico) is a Puerto Rican politician.
 He has been a member of the Puerto Rico House of Representatives since 1992.

 Early years and studies

 Bulerín Ramos was born in Fajardo, Puerto Rico.
 He has three siblings.

 Bulerín completed his elementary and high school studies in Río Grande.
-He then obtained a bachelor's degree in business administration, with a major in Accounting and Finances.
+He then obtained a bachelor's degree in business administration, with a major in Accounting and Finances from the University of Puerto Rico.

 Public service career

 In 1968, Bulerín began working at the Personnel Office of the Government of Puerto Rico, specifically in the Retirement Division.
 After that, he worked in the Department of Employment (1969-1975) and the Health Department (1977-1984).

 Political career

-From January 1977 to December 1984, Bulerín served as member of the Municipal Legislature of Río Grande, where he presided the Treasury Commission.
+From January 1977 to December 1984, Bulerín served as a member of the Municipal Legislature of Río Grande, where he presided over the Treasury Commission.

 In 1984, he ran for Mayor of Río Grande for the New Progressive Party (PNP), and was elected at the 1984 general elections.

 In 1992, Bulerín decided to run for the House of Representatives to represent District 37.
 After winning a spot at the 1992 PNP primaries, he was elected at the general election that same year.
 Bulerín has been reelected seven times (1996, 2000, 2004, 2008, 2012, 2016, 2020).